bprager/mini-context-sphere/docs/backend.md

 }
 ```

-Implementation goals:
+Implementation notes:

-- keep the business logic in the gRPC layer or in shared helpers
+- keep the business logic in shared helpers used by both gRPC and HTTP
 - HTTP JSON handlers should call the same query method that the gRPC handler uses
+- proto code generation is wired via `make proto` (grpcio‑tools)
+- generated files are excluded from lint and coverage

+Enable local gRPC alongside FastAPI by setting `START_GRPC=true` and optionally `GRPC_PORT`.
 - follow `.vibe/API_SPEC.md` so JSON and gRPC stay consistent

 If you run gRPC and HTTP in the same process, ensure the server supports HTTP 2 for gRPC while still serving HTTP 1.1 JSON routes.
 Cloud Run can do this with a gRPC capable server stack.